KhronosGroup/SYCL-CTS/readme.rst

                           The call to the used build system.
     -f CONFORMANCE_FILTER, --conformance-filter CONFORMANCE_FILTER
                           The conformance filter to use.
+    --host-platform-name HOST_PLATFORM_NAME
+                          The name of the host platform to test on.
+    --host-device-name HOST_DEVICE_NAME
+                          The name of the host device to test on.
+    --opencl-platform-name OPENCL_PLATFORM_NAME
+                          The name of the opencl platform to test on.
+    --opencl-device-name OPENCL_DEVICE_NAME
+                          The name of the opencl device to test on.
     -n IMPLEMENTATION_NAME, --implementation-name IMPLEMENTATION_NAME
                           The name of the implementation to be displayed in the report.